Network Tools:

 What is the difference between DNS Lookup and WHOIS Lookup?

-DNS Lookup tells you where a domain points on the internet — its IP addresses, mail servers, and name servers.
+In the Best Answer Hub Network Tools, DNS Lookup tells you where a domain points on the internet: its IP addresses, mail servers, and name servers.
 This is operational data that changes whenever a website moves servers or reconfigures its infrastructure.
-WHOIS Lookup tells you who owns a domain — the registrar, registration dates, expiration date, and administrative contacts.
+WHOIS Lookup tells you who owns a domain: the registrar, registration dates, expiration date, and administrative contacts.
 This is ownership data managed by domain registries and registrars.
 DNS answers "where is this domain?" while WHOIS answers "who owns this domain?"

 Can I look up internal or private domains?

-The tool blocks queries for private IP addresses and local hostnames for security reasons.
+The Best Answer Hub Network Tools block queries for private IP addresses and local hostnames for security reasons.
 Domains like localhost, 127.0.0.1, 10.x.x.x, 192.168.x.x, 172.16-31.x.x, and ::1 are rejected with a clear error message.
 This prevents accidental information leakage about your local network and protects against potential abuse.
 For internal domain diagnostics, use command-line tools like dig, nslookup, or host from within your network.

 How accurate is the Site Health Check?

-The Site Health Check provides a best-effort assessment of whether a website is reachable from your current network location.
+The Best Answer Hub Site Health Check provides a best-effort assessment of whether a website is reachable from your current network location.
 It can confirm that a server is responding to HTTPS requests and report any headers the server chooses to share via CORS.
-However, it cannot verify SSL certificate validity, check certificate expiry dates, or perform deep TLS analysis — these require server-side tools like OpenSSL or SSL Labs.
+However, it cannot verify SSL certificate validity, check certificate expiry dates, or perform deep TLS analysis.
+These require server-side tools like OpenSSL or SSL Labs.
 For comprehensive SSL testing, use dedicated tools like SSL Labs SSL Test or OpenSSL command-line utilities.

 What are common DNS issues this tool can help diagnose?